What Is Brainstorming?

 OK, let's get down to it.

-4. Get everyone to shout out suggestions, eg, for a paperclip, suggestions for uses might be:
+- Get everyone to shout out suggestions, eg, for a paperclip, suggestions for uses might be: hang a picture, pick your nails, eat snails, open it up and unclog the shredder (turn the power off first!), use it as a plant tie, etc.

-6. The scribe or organizer reads out the question and asks for everyone's contribution, then writes it on the board or flippad.
+- The scribe or organizer reads out the question and asks for everyone's contribution, then writes it on the board or flip chart.
 If you are using a wall, everyone writes down their own suggestion on a sticky note and the organizer asks participants to read out their suggestions, then in turn, to stick their notes on the wall.

-- With the flippad or whiteboard version, the group needs to go through the suggestions and say which ones should be grouped together and whether any are duplicates which could (with the suggestor's agreement) be removed.
+- Whiteboard or flip chart: The group needs to go through the suggestions and say which ones should be grouped together and whether any are duplicates which could (with the suggestor's agreement) be removed.
 Different coloured pens or highlighters are useful here.

 - Once the suggestions have been grouped the first time, now by agreement in the group, you need to find a "name" for each group.
 It could be something like "use blue widgets to plug the holes."

-- Once you have a name for each group, see if you can group some of these groups together, using the group names you created in step 3.
+- Once you have a name for each group, see if you can group some of these groups together, using the group names you created in the previous step.
 So you might have two group names: "use blue widgets to plug the holes" and ""use yellow widgets to plug the holes".
 Find a name for that group.
 It might be "Widgets for plugging holes".

 - Continue this way, trying to make one overarching group name that includes everything suggested but you may not be able to do this.